deeppavlov/DeepPavlov/README.md

 ## Key Concepts
  * `Agent` is a conversational agent communicating with users in natural language (text).
  * `Skill` fulfills user’s goal in some domain.
 Typically, this is accomplished by presenting information or completing transaction (e.g. answer question by FAQ, booking tickets etc.).
 However, for some tasks a success of interaction is defined as continuous engagement (e.g. chit-chat).
- * `Model` is a reusable functional component of `Skill`.
+ * `Component` is a reusable functional component of `Skill`.
    * `Rule-based Models` cannot be trained.
    * `Machine Learning Models` can be trained only stand alone.
    * `Deep Learning Models` can be trained independently and in an end-to-end mode being joined in a chain.
  * `Skill Manager` performs selection of the `Skill` to generate response.
  * ` Chainer` builds an agent/component pipeline from heterogeneous components (rule-based/ml/dl).
 It allows to train and infer models in a pipeline as a whole.

-The smallest building block of the library is `Model`. `Model` stands for any kind of function in an NLP pipeline.
+The smallest building block of the library is `Component`. `Component` stands for any kind of function in an NLP pipeline.
 It can be implemented as a neural network, a non-neural ML model or a rule-based system.
-Besides that, `Model` can have nested structure, i.e. a `Model` can include other `Model`'(s).
+Besides that, `Component` can have nested structure, i.e. a `Component` can include other `Component`'(s).

-`Model`s can be joined into a `Skill`. `Skill` solves a larger NLP task compared to `Model`.
-However, in terms of implementation `Skill`s are not different from `Model`s.
+`Component`s can be joined into a `Skill`. `Skill` solves a larger NLP task compared to `Component`.
+However, in terms of implementation `Skill`s are not different from `Component`s.
 The only restriction of `Skill`s is that their input and output should both be strings.
 Therefore, `Skill`s are usually associated with dialogue tasks.

 `Agent` is supposed to be a multi-purpose dialogue system that comprises several `Skill`s and can switch between them.
 It can be a dialogue system that contains a goal-oriented and chatbot skills and chooses which one to use for generating the answer depending on user input.